 Deadlines are established according to the specifics of the student's payment schedule.
-In general, all previous semester course fees must be paid or arranged for prior to a student being admitted to classes in a new semester.
-See the LCC web site for more information about exact deadlines.
+In general, all previous semester course fees must be paid or arranged prior to a student being admitted to classes in a new semester.
+See the LCC website/Intranet (Financial Services) for more information about exact deadlines.